 While not directly related to camps and centers in third states, for the reasons earmarked in Section 1 the EU cannot overlook what happens in North African countries.
 Amnesty International has stressed out that detention poses concerns on human rights and asylum seekers vulnerability (Amnesty International 2003).
 The lack of basic protection standards is hugely reported in the literature.
 Life conditions are defined as deplorable in the Moroccan camps at Bel Younech and Gourougou in Morocco and at Maghnia in Algeria (Intrand and Perrouty 2005; CIMADE 2004).
 As reported by Medecins Sans Frontiers (2010), migrants are currently expulsed in a no-man land called 'Kandahar' on the border between Morocco and Mauritania.
 Scant is also the number of persons granted refugee status in Morocco as of 2008 out of many more demands (Elmadmad 2008), while the country has not yet adopted national refugee legislation and asylum procedures which meet international standards (UNHCR Global Appeal 2010: 5).
 The EU has invited Morocco to improve its legislation on asylum and to develop cooperation with the UNHCR to allow the processing of asylum requests within its territory (neuvieme session du conseil d'association UE-Maroc 2010).
 Conditions of detention camps in Libya are reported by the EU Technical Commission to Libya on illegal immigration as varying from 'relatively acceptable to extremely poor' (Technical Mission to Libya 2004: 6; Libya Strategy Paper; Human Rights Watch 2009; Fortress Europe).
-Some of them were reported as being built by improvisation.
-Libya has not only refused to ratify the Geneva Convention on refugees but excludes the same existence of refugees in the country and, more in general, in Africa, considering migrants as motivated by mainly economic reasons (Amnesty International 2010- Libya of tomorrow).
+Libya has not only refused to ratify the Geneva Convention on refugees but excludes the same existence of the same in the country and, more in general, in Africa, considering migrants as motivated mainly by economic reasons (Amnesty International 2010).